Bernard Montgomery: Crossing the Rhine

 Montgomery was awarded the Order of Victory on 5 June 1945.
 Dwight Eisenhower, Georgy Zhukov and Sir Arthur Tedder were also present.

 In February 1945, Montgomery's 21st Army Group advanced to the Rhine in Operation Veritable and Operation Grenade.
-It crossed the Rhine on 24 March 1945, in Operation Plunder, which took place two weeks after U.S. First Army had crossed the Rhine after capturing the Ludendorff Bridge during the Battle of Remagen.
+It crossed the Rhine on 24 March 1945, in Operation Plunder, which took place two weeks after U.S. First Army had crossed the Rhine after capturing the Ludendorff Bridge during the Battle of Remagen, and two days after Patton's Third Army crossed the Rhine at Oppenheim.

 21st Army Group's river crossing was followed by the encirclement of the Ruhr Pocket.
 During this battle, U.S. Ninth Army, which had remained part of 21st Army Group after the Battle of the Bulge, formed the northern arm of the envelopment of German Army Group B, with U.S. First Army forming the southern arm.
 The two armies linked up on 1 April 1945, encircling 370,000 German troops, and on 4 April 1945, Ninth Army reverted to Omar Bradley's 12th Army Group.

 By the war's end, the remaining formations of 21st Army group, First Canadian Army and British Second Army, had liberated the northern part of the Netherlands and captured much of north-west Germany, occupied Hamburg and Rostock and sealed off the Jutland peninsula.

 On 4 May 1945, on Lüneburg Heath, Montgomery accepted the surrender of German forces in north-west Germany, Denmark and the Netherlands.

+Stephen Hart has argued Montgomery and the British high command were not only concerned about winning the war, but also conserving sufficient manpower to maintain British leadership and prestige within its empire and in post-war Europe in particular.
+This led to a strategy of "casualty conservation" and "excessive caution".
+Other academic commentators have suggested that the British strategy was "to avoid the heavy casualties of the major battles of the First World War"."